Forgiveness: Self-forgiveness

 Self-forgiveness is commonly associated with reflection.

 Self-forgiveness happens in response to situations in which someone has done something they perceive to be morally wrong and that they consider themselves to be responsible for.
 Self-forgiveness is the overcoming of negative emotions that the wrongdoer associates with the wrongful action, which can include guilt, regret, remorse, blame, shame, self-hatred and/or self-contempt.

-Major life events that include trauma can cause individuals to experience feelings of guilt or self-hatred.
-People can reflect on their behaviours to determine if their actions are moral.
-In situations of trauma, people may self-forgive by allowing themselves to change and live a moral life.
-Self-forgiveness may be required in situations where the individual hurt themselves or in situations where they hurt others.
-Self-forgiveness has a moderating effect between depression and suicidality. this suggests that self-forgiveness (up to a point) is protective against suicide, hinting at possible prevention strategies.
+Major and traumatic life events can cause individuals to experience guilt or self-hatred.
+People can reflect on their behavior to determine if their actions are moral.
+In traumatic situations, people may self-forgive by allowing themselves to change and live a moral life.
+Self-forgiveness may be required in situations where the individual hurt themselves or others.
+Self-forgiveness has a moderating effect between depression and suicidality.
+This suggests that self-forgiveness (up to a point) is protective against suicide, hinting at possible prevention strategies.

 Therapeutic model

-People can unintentionally cause harm or offence to one another.
-It is important that individuals recognize when this happens, and in the process of making amends, to self-forgive.
-The ability to forgive oneself can benefit a person's emotional and mental well-being.
-The ability to forgive oneself for past offences can lessen negative emotions such as shame and guilt while increasing positive practices such as self-kindness and self-compassion.
+People can unintentionally cause harm or offense to one another.
+It is important that individuals recognize when this happens and self-forgive in the process of making amends.
+Self-forgiveness can benefit emotional and mental well-being.
+The ability to forgive oneself for past offenses can lessen negative emotions, such as shame and guilt, while increasing positive practices, such as self-kindness and self-compassion.
 However, the process of self-forgiveness may be misinterpreted and therefore not accurately completed.
 This could lead to increased feelings of regret or self-blame.
-To avoid this, and to increase the positive benefits associated with genuine self-forgiveness, a specific therapeutic model of self-forgiveness can be used to encourage genuine self-forgiveness.
+To avoid this, and to increase the positive benefits associated with genuine self-forgiveness, a specific therapeutic model can be used to encourage genuine self-forgiveness.
 The proposed model has four key elements: responsibility, remorse, restoration, and renewal: